YuhaoSu/gbart/README.md

 * Get the grouping information

 ```
-output_pair = get_pair(dataset)
+output_pair = get_pair(dataset, theta=1)
-# return the the grouping information.
-The first phase of Gbart algorithm.
+# return the grouping information.
+The first stage of GBART.
+# theta is a parameter that controls variable selection.
+Suggested range is [0,1]
+# To turn off the variable selection, set theta=0
+# More variables are likely to be removed when theta is higher.

 ```